wso2/product-app-manager/README.txt

         * App gateway
 	    * Connected Device Manager

-Application Publisher allows Wab or Mobile application creators/publishers to easily create and publish Applications.
+Application Publisher allows Web or Mobile application creators/publishers to easily create and publish Applications.
 The Applications can be managed with strong governance model which consists od well-established concepts such as versioning and life-cycles.
 Application consumers can user the Application Store module to discover